PGPinformatics/PGPincubator/arvados-setup/README.md

 ## Assumptions

 * You are doing a single host install (self-contained).
-* The target machine (or "managed node" in Ansible parlance) is already on Tailnet.
+* The destination machine (or "managed node" in Ansible parlance) is already on Tailnet.
-* You already have a sudo-capable user account on the target machine.
+* You already have a sudo-capable user account on the destination machine.
 This document will use the user name `pgpadmin`.
 * On the machine from which you initiate the installation ("control node"), you can install Ansible in a Python venv.